 Formal written references will be requested, ideally in the form of at least one professional and one personal reference.
+References should not be sought from family members.

 Appointment and Supervision

 The church's safeguarding policy and procedures will be discussed with the applicant and they will be required to sign their agreement to adhere to them.
 All workers will have a role description and clear lines of accountability to a leader and the leadership team.